-I understand these viewpoints, however, if you don’t know who your target clients are how can you target them or package a service that speaks to them.
-Additionally, being too general means they don’t see you as being different from anyone else in the areas you work in.
+This unfortunately does not help you attract people to your business as you need a client proposition to do that.
+You can’t have a great client proposition if you are a generalist.
+If you don’t know who your target clients are how can you target them or package a service that speaks to them?
+Additionally, being too general means clients, families or introducers, don’t see you as being different from anyone else in the areas you work in.

 Marketing experts see the following as the 3 areas you can compete in either Price, Different or Niche.
 Take airlines for example if you compete on price as a budget airline then you have high volume at low cost.
 If you are different this can be very difficult and you need to have great distribution, technology, relationships in order to compete.
 This is can be costly and doesn’t work for small businesses.
 If you don’t get this right then people don’t know why they would buy from you, take Monarch for example.
 Therefore, as a small business you have to think niche.
 To create your Niche proposition you have to think about who you want to work with.

 How do I know this?
 I’ve witnessed this in many businesses but I happen to have done exactly the same myself since starting my business last May!
-I can’t believe I have but I absolutely have.
+I can’t believe I did but hey ho!
 I’ve been speaking to a number of people over the last couple of weeks and asked for some feedback.
 Everyone has been wonderfully honest which is great.
 The crux of the matter is that everyone I spoke to has tried to ask me to articulate who my target client base is.
 I didn’t have as specific enough answer.
 This has led me to delve into the following:

 - What’s my passion?

 - Who do I want to work with?